-- net The parent Network - needs An iset with the input names needed to exist in order to produce all provides. - provides An iset with the outputs names produces when all inputs are given. - dag The regular (not broken) pruned subgraph of net-graph. - broken_edges Tuple of broken incoming edges to given data. - steps The tuple of operation-nodes & instructions needed to evaluate the given inputs & asked outputs, free memory and avoid overwritting any given intermediate inputs. - evict when false, keep all inputs & outputs, and skip prefect-evictions check.
+- net The parent Network - needs An iset with the input names needed to exist in order to produce all provides. - provides An iset with the outputs names produces when all inputs are given. - dag The regular (not broken) pruned subgraph of net-graph. - steps The tuple of operation-nodes & instructions needed to evaluate the given inputs & asked outputs, free memory and avoid overwritting any given intermediate inputs. - evict when false, keep all inputs & outputs, and skip prefect-evictions check.